The Ultimate Guide on Where to Stay in Singapore

 Many of the historical buildings have been completely restored over the years with many also being reborn to fulfil another purpose.

 If you’re looking for the City Hall and the former Supreme Court, you’ll now see the National Gallery of Singapore after a massive four-year restoration.
-Here you’ll find the world’s largest collection of South East Asian art.
+Here, you’ll find the world’s largest public collection of Singapore and Southeast Asian art.

-It’d be a crime to visit this area of the city and not pop into Raffles.
+It’d be a crime to visit the Civic District and not pop into Raffles.
 This magnificent world-renowned hotel was built in 1887 and now proudly stands as a Singapore icon.

 Admire its colonial-era architecture, relax in the shaded courtyard with a book, shop in high-end boutiques in the Raffles Hotel Shopping Arcade or visit the exhibits in the Raffles Museum.
 Make sure you visit Long Bar to taste the original Singapore Sling!